rsdoiel/antenna/archives/2025/science_and_technology_2025.16.md

 ## AI training license will allow LLM builders to pay for content they consume

-date: 2025-04-24, updated: 2025-04-24, from: The Register (UK I.T.
+date: 2025-04-24, updated: 2025-04-25, from: The Register (UK I.T.
 News)

-<h4>UK org backing it promises &#39;legal certainty&#39; for devs, money for creators... but is it too late?</h4> <p>A UK non-profit is planning to introduce a new licensing model which will allow developers of large language models to use copyrighted training data while paying the publishers it represents.…</p>
+<h4>UK org backing it promises &#39;legal certainty&#39; for devs, money for creators... but is it too late?</h4> <p><strong>Updated</strong>  A UK non-profit is planning to introduce a new licensing model which will allow developers of large language models to use copyrighted training data while paying the publishers it represents.…</p>

 <br>